 Disruptive Technology and Digital Cities Program

-Housed at the interdisciplinary Global Projects Center (GPC) at the School of Engineering, the Stanford University School of Engineering's Disruptive Technology and Digital Cities (DTDC) Program was founded by Executive Director Michael Steep and Professor Raymond Levitt to create a bridge between program members and early-stage technologies.
+Housed at the interdisciplinary Global Projects Center (GPC) in the Civil & Environmental Engineering Department, the Disruptive Technology and Digital Cities (DTDC) Program was founded by Professor Emeritus Raymond Levitt and Executive Director Michael Steep to create a bridge between program members and early-stage technologies.
 The program creates awareness of emerging technologies for each member, while also exposing faculty labs to market opportunities and industry perspectives.
-The new Family Office Initiative is focused on the need of Family Offices and next generation leadership to understand the role of early stage technology not just as a platform for investing but to solve critical social problems.
-The program has become one of the fastest- growing corporate affiliate programs at Stanford with more than 25 corporate and family office members.

 The DTGC Program works across all seven schools at Stanford – School of Earth, Energy and Environment, Graduate School of Business, School of Humanities and Sciences, School of Engineering, School of Medicine, Graduate School of Education, and the Stanford Law School – on behalf of our affiliate members.
 For each affiliate member, a comprehensive annual plan is developed to match up their individual business needs with exposure to disruptive technology—guiding our continuous work on joint- venturing and research engagements on behalf of our membership and the Stanford schools.